norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 ### Education and Workshops ###

-We occasionally run these for interested groups of staff or students.
+We occasionally run workshops for interested groups of staff or students.
 If you'd like to book us please get in touch.